Alonski/alonski.github.io/README.md

 ## Who Am I?

 Hey!
 My name is Alon Bukai.
-I am an Israeli Based Full Stack Web Developer and Programmer.
+I am an Israeli Based Senior Software Engineer specializing in Web technologies (Specifically Ember.js in the past 6 years).
-I am currently studying to be a Software Engineer.
+I am a Tech Lead, a Blockchain developer, a Tech nerd and generally a nice person :)

 ## More About Me

-Things that I like to do include traveling with my girlfriend, hanging out with friends, going to the beach, listening to podcasts and programming for fun!
+Things that I like to do include traveling with my wife and daughter, hanging out with friends, going to the beach with my dog, listening to podcasts and programming for fun!